Recently the Mount community revised its mission statement to reflect the needs of the present world in which we live:

 The rate of global warming as it is occurring today is caused by human activity, mainly the burning of fossil fuels.
 Coal emits more carbon dioxide than any other fossil fuel when it is burned.
 It is also the main fuel for electricity worldwide; in the United States, it accounts for 83% of greenhouse gasses in the electric power sector.
 Therefore, we wanted to cut down our fossil fuels.

 Our major focus in this area was to look at alternate sources of energy.
-Two years ago we installed our first set of 50 KW solar panels on the roof of Dooley Center.
-The second 50KW set was installed a year ago on the roof of Sophia Center.
-The most recent set was installed this fall as a ground mount just east of our grape vides in the garden area, giving us a total of 150 KW.
+Several years ago we installed our first set of 50 KW solar panels on the roof of Dooley Center.
+The second 50KW set was installed a year later on the roof of Sophia Center.
+The most recent set was installed as a ground mount just east of our grape vines in the garden area, giving us a total of 150 KW.
 All three sets are connected to our present electric grid to reduce our use of fossil fuels.